 Encouraging other women

 But Anita’s life did not come easy.
-Her father passed away at an early age and her mother faced a tough time raising three young daughters by herself.
+Her father passed away at an early age and her mother faced a tough time raising three young daughters and one son by herself.
 Thanks to her job at KGU, Anita is able to provide for her family.
 She gained self-confidence and the courage to face the world alone, without a husband.
 She encourages other women to earn and attain a certain degree of independence.

 Kamla dreamt of educating daughter